CardanoTokenIO/ProoOfPost/docs/platform/what-is-proof-of-post.md

 Users authenticate using their Cardano wallets, with support for ADA handles as verified on-chain identities.
 This eliminates the need for traditional username/password systems and provides cryptographic proof of identity.

 ### Content Ownership
 All posts are cryptographically signed, providing immutable proof of authorship.
-Content is stored on IPFS for decentralized access, ensuring your data isn't locked into any single platform.

 ### Economic Integration
 The platform natively supports Cardano's token ecosystem, allowing users to tip creators, monetize content, and interact with DeFi protocols directly within their social experience.